open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 - Memory profiling is **opt-in**:
   - `-allocation-profiling` turns on allocation profiling, attaching the profiler to the allocation side of the USDT contract
-  - `-live-heap-profiling` is a further opt-in on top of `-allocation-profiling`, with the free-side eBPF program and uprobe attachment loaded *only* when enabled.
+  - `-live-heap-profiling` is a further opt-in on top of `-allocation-profiling` (see eBPF entry programs for what this gates)
 - Live heap tracking has bounded memory usage in the profiler, with both a global cap and a per-process cap, so one pathological or high-allocation process cannot exhaust resources needed to profile other processes.
 - Existing stack unwinding code paths are reused; no new unwinder.
 - Probes inside libraries `dlopen`'d after process start are eventually picked up.